-Term life insurance gives you protection for a set amount of time.
+Term life insurance gives you coverage for a set amount of time.
 For example, you could buy a 10-year policy.
-If you die during that period, your life insurance company will pay out a cash benefit.
+If you die during that period, your life insurance company will pay out an income tax free cash benefit.
 If you outlive the period, you may have the option to renew your coverage.

-The downside of term life is that you can outlive the policy, and you’ll have to review your policy or convert it to a whole life policy before the term ends.
+- The downside of term life is that you could outlive the policy, and you’ll have to review your policy or convert it to a whole life policy before the term ends.

 Whole life insurance for seniors

-Whole life insurance gives you protection until your death.
+Whole life insurance is designed to give you coverage until your death.
 As long as you keep your payments up to date, your insurance will continue to be active.

-Although some seniors won’t have time to build equity in their plans, those that do can benefit from the opportunity to borrow some of the money that has been paid toward the plan.
-This is another way that whole life insurance can prove to be valuable to seniors during a family emergency.
+Although some seniors won’t have time to build equity in their plans, those that do could benefit from the opportunity to borrow some of the money that has been paid toward the plan.
+This is another way that whole life insurance may prove to be valuable to seniors during a family emergency.